-For digital channels, when the broadcaster has sent a virtual channel number, the virtual channel number is shown in the text box and the original digital channel is shown below on-screen, as a reference.
+For digital channels, when the broadcaster has sent a virtual channel number, the virtual channel number is shown in the text box and as a reference, the original digital channel is shown below the text box.

 Memory

 After the available channels have been memorized with Memorize, weaker channels can be added.
 Unwanted channels can also be deleted.
 Press CH ▲ or ▼ on the remote control to see the channels in memory.
 Press ADJUST ▲ or ▼ to select Added or Deleted for the channel shown in the Channel number box.